 “Well, great!
 What's actually causing it to load slow and why?”

 We didn't really have any insights there.
 So we slowly started building and monitoring ─ our database seemed like a hot-button place to look at.

 To fast forward to now, we are a ─ I wouldn't call it a “microservices architecture” but we're definitely a services architecture.
 We're distributed.
 We have probably fifty to a hundred servers running in our environment, running different services; and we have five different applications into our platform that are used by a variety of different users.
-And it is very difficult now to trace issues without the proper log-in in place.
+And it is very difficult now to trace issues without the proper logging in place.

-Two years ago, when we launched this new architecture, we quickly learned the importance of and then, we kind of had to play catch up over the last two years.
+Two years ago, when we launched this new architecture, we quickly learned the importance of that and then, we kind of had to play catch up over the last two years.

 We've invested a lot of time in both the tooling and just in our development practices to make sure that we're tracing errors all the way through the systems, that when we get a 500 error, we can more easily diagnose where it came from because back to the monolithic architecture, you don't get those nice little “Hey, on line 302, in this file, there was an error.”

 That exists somewhere in the hierarchy of error logging but they get lost along the way.